iipc/warc-specifications/specifications/warc-format/warc-1.1/index.md

 Using a WARC-Refers-To header to identify a specific prior record from which the unmodified content can be retrieved is recommended, to minimize the risk of misinterpreting the 'revisit' record.

+WARC-Refers-To-Date may be optionally used to help resolve the original capture.
+Its value should be equal to the WARC-Date in the WARC record that the current record is considered a duplicate of.
+Its use is recommended.

 ### Other profiles